The Kerr/CFT correspondence and its extensions: a comprehensive review: Summary and Open Problems

-\item Near-horizon geometries of black hole solutions of \eqref{generalaction} have been classified.
-Classify the four-dimensional near-horizon geometries of extremal black holes for gravity coupled to charged scalars, massive vectors, $p$-forms and non-abelian gauge fields.

-\item Compute the central charges $c_L$ and $c_R$ away from extremality.
-Also, compute the quantum corrections to the central charge $c_L$ and investigate the matching between the quantum-corrected entropy of extremal black holes derived in \cite{Sen:2011cj} and the asymptotic growth of states in the dual CFT.

 \item Understand how the extension of the Kerr/CFT correspondence to extremal AdS black holes fits within the AdS/CFT correspondence.
-As discussed in \cite{Lu:2009gj}, the extremal AdS-Kerr/CFT correspondence suggests that one can identify a non-trivial Virasoro algebra acting on the low-energy states of strongly coupled large $N$ super-Yang-Mills theory in an extremal thermal ensemble.
-Try to make this picture precise.
+As discussed in~\cite{Lu:2009gj}, the extremal AdS--Kerr/CFT correspondence suggests that one can identify a non-trivial Virasoro algebra acting on the low-energy states of strongly coupled large $N$ super-Yang--Mills theory in an extremal thermal ensemble.
+Try to make this picture more precise.

-\item Study from the point of view of $2d$ CFTs if a $SL(2,\mathbb Z)$ action exists that transform a CFT into another CFT.
-This would clarify the existence of a $SL(2,\mathbb Z)$ family of CFTs dual to the Kerr-Newman black hole.
-Note that this can be done for three-dimensional CFTs with a $U(1)$ current \cite{Witten:2003ya}.

-\item Compute the superradiant scattering amplitude of probe scalar fields on the Kerr-Newman geometry with first-order backreaction.
-Compare the result with the scattering amplitude defined in the CFT at one loop order (using two and three-point correlation functions).

-\item Formulate a general scattering theory around near-extremal black hole solutions of \eqref{generalaction}.
-This would require to classify the geometries admiting a Killing-Yano tensor so that the wave equation could be separated.
-A long-standing problem already consists in separating and decoupling the wave equation of a probe spin 1 or spin 2 field in the Kerr-Newman geometry.

-\item Construct one example in string theory of an exact quantum field theory dual to (an embedding in string theory of) the Kerr black hole.
-Characterize whether that field theory is a CFT, a limit of a CFT, or a deformation thereof.
+\item Boundary conditions alternative to the Kerr/CFT boundary conditions have been proposed for higher dimensional extremal vacuum black holes \cite{Compere:2015mza}.
+These admit a generalized Virasoro algebra as asymptotic symmetry algebra with the black hole entropy as a central charge.
+Find criteria to assert which boundary condition is consistent with quantum gravity and in particular is relevant to describe the microscopic entropy.
+First find whether these boundary conditions can be extended with matter and higher derivative corrections.

+\item The hidden symmetry arguments for the non-extremal Kerr-Newman black hole rely on an choice of $U(1)$ circle on the two torus spanned by the azimuthal direction and the Kaluza-Klein direction obtained by the uplift of the gauge field.
+This leads to a $SL(2,\mathbb Z)$ family of $SL(2,\mathbb R) \times SL(2,\mathbb R)$ hidden symmetries.
+However only one subtracted geometry has been derived for the Kerr-Newman black hole.
+Does it exist a $SL(2,\mathbb Z)$ family?

+\item Provide with a procedure to compute the central charges $c_L$ and $c_R$ away from extremality, or prove that it is not possible.